blackducksoftware/ohloh_api/reference/project.md

 + __id__
     The unique ID for the Project.
 + __name__
     The project name.
-Currently limited to 40 characters, and must be unique on Ohloh.
+Currently limited to 40 characters, and must be unique on Open Hub.
 + __created_at__
-    The time at which this Project was initially added to the Ohloh database.
+    The time at which this Project was initially added to the Open Hub database.
 + __updated_at__
     The time of the most recent modification of this Project record.
 + __description__